 “Martyrdom of Imam Sadeq” (17 Jun)

-Imam Sadeq was the sixth Shia Imam, who was raised by Imam Ali, and is a major figure for Shia Muslims.
+Imam Sadeq was the sixth Shia Imam, who is a major figure for Shia Muslims.

 “Eid-e Ghorban” (31 July)